This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 When Louis XIV of France took to the throne in 1643, the old-fashioned fasteners were on the way out, replaced by stunning glass cufflinks that joined with a small chain.
 Over time, the production techniques of cufflinks evolved and men wore lavish jewelled styles to emphasise their status.
 Learn more about the history of cufflinks.

-How to Put Cufflinks on
+How to put cufflinks on

 Knowing how to use cufflinks can be confusing at first, especially if you’ve just received a pair for the first time.
 A cufflink fastens a shirt together by sliding through holes on either side of the cuff opening, then swinging them into a locked position to hold the cuff in place.